Why do Colour Streaks Occur?

 Conclusion

-The manufacturers of machines and moulds in the sector are committed to improving their equipment to minimise this problem that generates so many machines hours lost and so much scrap.
+The manufacturers of machines and moulds in the sector are committed to improving their equipment to minimise colour streaks.

 There has been significant progress in this area.